jopemachine/alfred-simple-email-fetcher/README.md

 1. Install package by npm

 ```
-$ npm install --global alfred-multiple-emails
+$ npm install --global alfred-unseen-email-fetcher
 ```

 2. Run `em > config` and setup account settings

 3. Set the imap settings for the account you added.
-May you can refer to the [documents](https://github.com/jopemachine/alfred-multiple-emails/tree/master/documents)
+May you can refer to the [documents](https://github.com/jopemachine/alfred-unseen-email-fetcher/tree/master/documents)

 ## 📍 Configuration